By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 | Governance (G) | Ethics, accountability | Executive compensation, unethical behavior reports, data privacy |

 While ESG is commonly understood as three categories, many frameworks recognize four foundational pillars that support comprehensive ESG integration: Strategy (embedding sustainability into core business goals), Governance (establishing accountability mechanisms and oversight), Risk Management (identifying and mitigating ESG issues), and Performance Measurement (tracking key metrics and reporting progress).
-These four pillars ensure that esg initiatives translate into measurable business value and continuous improvement.
+These four pillars ensure that ESG initiatives translate into measurable business value and continuous improvement.

 Multiple frameworks exist to guide companies in their sustainability reporting journey.
-Understanding these standards is crucial for effective esg data collection and disclosure.
+Understanding these standards is crucial for effective ESG data collection and disclosure.

 The four major ESG frameworks that dominate global sustainability reporting are: